-A gemstone is a name given to a piece of mineral or other rock or organic material that after it has been cut and polished has been made into a piece of jewelry or another accessory.
+A gemstone is a name given to a piece of mineral or other rock or organic material that after it has been cut and polish into a piece of jewelry or another accessory.

-However, gemstones are not always composed of minerals.
-Sometimes precise rocks or organic resources are considered gemstones and are also used in jewelry and embellishments.
+However, gemstones are not always compose of minerals.
+Sometimes precise rocks or organic resources are consider gemstones and are uses in jewelry and embellishments.

 How Are Precious and Semi-Precious Gemstones Formed?

-Even though the vast majority of gemstones are created below the surface of the earth, there are a number of different ways that the individual stones can be created.
+Even though the vast majority of gemstones that are below of the surface of the earth, there are a number of different ways that the individual stones can be created.

-A great number of these precious stones are created when the minerals react with water that is found just below the surface of the earth and the minerals then dissolve.
+A great number of these precious stones creates when the minerals react with water that is find just below the surface of the earth and the minerals then dissolve.

 This process allows the minerals to form with gemstones like opals, agates, and amethysts forming when the solution cools or evaporates.